hyperledger/iroha/docs/source/guides/actor.md

 Via `notify_*` family functions for actors:

-- `notify` - send message once in some time
+- `notify` sends message once in some time
-- `notify_every` - sends message every duration time.
+- `notify_every` sends message every duration time.
 Basically timer, from which you can't unsubscribe :)
-- `notify_with` - sinks stream into an actor
+- `notify_with` sinks stream into an actor

 ## Read more